It's time for Fit Tip Friday!

 Jeff shared some of his visualizations that help him during a race.
 For example, he envisions a big rubber band around his waist that he throws/lassos over a person in front of him.
 He visualizes that this rubber band is now around the person in front of him and that person is now PULLING HIM ALONG.
 He imagines that he can feel their strength and their pull becomes his pull and just like that…he gets faster!

 Sound crazy?
-Well, I tried it a little bit at the Wedding Day 5k few Saturdays ago.
+Well, I tried it a little bit at the Wedding Day 5k a few Saturdays ago.
 I saw my friend Rachel 200 yards or so in front of me.
 I threw my rubber band around her (in my head of course.
 That might be weird otherwise…) and had her pull me in.

 I think it kind of worked!
 I ended up passing her towards the end of the race.
 I know most people weren't racing this Wedding Day 5k but still...it seemed to help me push it a little bit harder than I would have otherwise.